matheuschagasb/Analise-Algoritmos-de-Ordenacao/README.md

 ## Setup

+Download and install a C compiler on your machine (for example, MinGW).
+You can follow the installation guide here: https://github.com/danielpinto8zz6/c-cpp-compile-run/blob/HEAD/docs/COMPILER_SETUP.md#Windows

 It is recommended to use a Python virtual environment to manage dependencies.
 To create and activate a virtual environment, run: